ZeDespo/Ultimate-Ganondorf/README.md

 In lieu of his warlock punch, Ganondorf has been given two new abilities:

 1. When used on the ground, Ganondorf will teleport in the direction he's facing.
 In this state, he is completely intangible until the teleport is complete.
+Opponents near the portal will be blown away.

 2. When used in the air, Ganondorf will enter his float.
 Ganondorf can move freely in the air for a short time, and can perform all of his aerials.
 With exception to his side-special, Ganondorf